 TTUHSC-Paul L. Foster School of Medicine in El Paso is committed to helping meet the needs of an increasingly diverse population by recruiting a diverse medical school class that exhibits qualities indicative of academic success.
 The School of Medicine admission guidelines call for no discrimination on the basis of race, sex, age, ethnic origin, religion, sexual orientation or disability.
-To facilitate diversity, our Admissions Committee will consider factors to determine whether or not an applicant comes from a financially or educationally disadvantaged background, such as the applicant's status as a first generation college graduate; multilingual proficiency; socioeconomic background while attending elementary/secondary school; responsibilities while attending school, such as employment or assisting in the care of family members; community involvement; and other life circumstances.
-These factors will be considered in the selection of candidates, in accordance with recent legislation that allows schools to consider evidence of applicants' disadvantaged status as part of the total evaluation process.
+To facilitate diversity, disadvantaged and/or underrepresented minority background and interest in the region are among the factors considered by the admissions committee.
+With equal qualifications, preference may be given to residents of El Paso, the US border region and West Texas.